There are over 350 parrot species in the world that still exist today.

-So, today, we’re listing the top parrot species based on looks, intelligence, and size that you can choose from.
+So, today, we’re listing the 17 different types of parrots based on looks, intelligence, and size that you can choose from.

 We’re going to go through the most: